NSPM-7: Reactions

+National security journalist Fred Kaplan wrote that Trump is "laying the groundwork for a police state" with NSPM-7, which he deemed "the clearest statement of Trump's intentions."
+Investigative journalist Ken Klippenstein characterized the directive as treating political dissent as a form of domestic terrorism, and wrote in Truthout that NSPM-7 was "a declaration of war on anyone who does not support the Trump administration and its agenda."

+The New Republic published that "McCarthyism is so back."

+Brennan Center analysis

-The Brennan Center for Justice found numerous flaws in an analysis of NSPM-7 along with a concomitant presidential order: "Designating Antifa as a Domestic Terrorist Organization".
-The Brennan report concluded "both the order and the memo are ungrounded in fact and law."
+The Brennan Center for Justice found numerous flaws in an analysis of NSPM-7, along with a concomitant presidential order: "Designating Antifa as a Domestic Terrorist Organization."
+The Brennan report concluded, "both the order and the memo are ungrounded in fact and law."
 Among the criticisms: